bwasilewski/react-playground/README.md

 # React Playground

-The purpose of this project is to provide myself an easy environment for learning about, building, and testing React  and React components.
+The purpose of this project is to provide myself a simple environment for learning about, building, and testing React applications and components.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).